dionmarshalll/sales-performance-dashboard/README.md

 ## Overview
 This project delivers a **Retail Omnichannel Sales Performance Dashboard (2022–2024)** built in **Power BI** to help Sales & Marketing stakeholders monitor historical performance and understand what drives **revenue** and **profitability**.
-I consolidated five raw CSV files into a structured dimensional model (star schema), performed data cleaning and transformations in Power Query, and designed three analytical views—**Revenue, Customer, and Product**—to surface key trends, top contributors, and actionable insights across channels, lead sources, campaigns, and countries.
+I consolidated five raw CSV files into a structured dimensional model (star schema), performed data cleaning and transformations in Power Query, and designed three analytical views, as **Revenue, Customer, and Product**, to surface key trends, top contributors, and actionable insights across channels, lead sources, campaigns, and countries.

 ---